0smic/pysch/README.md

 # pysch

 Here you can view all the scripts and other files related to the hacks I have done.
-We're just exploring the beauty of it.
-After we’re done, we will reset everything to default.
 You will also find a backup script that removes simple footprints and restores the system to normal. <3

 ## Pysch SSH
 FIRST OFF ALL

   This isn’t as wild as it sounds.
 I built it to gain access to my campus machine so I could learn about Unix systems and stuff. * _ *
   I’ve made it so the firewall only gives a hoot about connections within the local network.
-No sneaky ninja moves here.

-This isn’t some crazy rootkit or evil magic, jst an ssh
+This isn’t some crazy rootkit, jst an ssh

-I'm jst learning mahnn may be in the future.

 BIG CONES OF PYSCH SSH